About Chun

 AVP of Product Design

-Led design strategy across consumer and internal platforms, scaling operations and contributing to Carsome's first profitable year in 2024 before transitioning to focus on consulting and angel investing.
+Led design across consumer and internal platforms through Carsome's first profitable year in 2024.

 Fi Life